i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   the new outbound session.

-  Alice keeps the expiring inbound session around for a while to process Bob's Existing Session message sent to Alice's original inbound session.
+  Alice keeps the expiring inbound session around for a while to process the Existing Session message sent to Alice.
   If all expected original Existing Session message replies have been processed, Alice can expire the original inbound session immediately.